inoio/hsts-hpkp-playground/Readme.md

 ----
 You can jump into your vagrant box with ```vagrant ssh``` or ```ssh ssl-test.matthias-brandt.de```.
 Your pulic SSH key will be added to the box during provisioning.

-You can confugire your nginx server inside this project.
+You can configure your nginx server inside this project.
 The files in ```shared``` are shared with the vagrant box and linked to their destinations inside the box.

 Reload nginx from your host: ```vagrant ssh -c "sudo service nginx reload"```